ONE DAY, ONE TICKET, 3+ CONCERTS

 At the end of January 2022 she returned to the stage with a new repertoire, which later formed the basis of the album Waking World.
 In April she again took part in the International Jazz Day All-Star Global Concert held at the United Nations Headquarters in New York.

-In 2026 she will release Lost Pieces, a new album composed, written, and arranged entirely by her, which she will present live with a brand-new quartet.
+In 2026 she will release Lost Pieces, a new album composed, written, and arranged entirely by her.